section-engineering-education/engineering-education/articles/uploading-images-to-cloudinary-from-django-application/index.md

 In the above code, we used `for-loop` to go through all the pictures.

-![Image of a fish](/engineering-education/uploading-images-to-cloudinary-from-django-application/fish-local.png) *Image of a fish displayed in HTML page*
+![Image of a fish](/engineering-education/uploading-images-to-cloudinary-from-django-application/fish-local.png) *Image of a fish displayed on an HTML page*

 ### Conclusion
-To conclude, we have learned how Cloudinary provides a better way for handling media contents for our webpage.
-We have also learned to uploaded images from a Django app.
+To conclude, we have learned how Cloudinary provides a better way for handling media content for our webpage.
+We have also learned to upload images from a Django app.

 To summarize:
 - The reader learned to upload images to Cloudinary from our Django app.
 - The reader understood how Cloudinary provides us a better way to store images.
-- The reader learned to build a Django app and integrate with Cloudinary.
+- The reader learned to build a Django app and integrate it with Cloudinary.

 The full code can be found [here](https://github.com/shosenwales/django-cloudinary) on GitHub.